 Why is my internet slow?
-10 Common connection issues and how to fix them
+7 common connection issues and how to fix them

 )

 Having problems with your internet connection?
-We’ve got you.
-Here are 10 common reasons why your internet connection might not working as it should with tips and tricks to make your internet faster
+Here are 7 common reasons why it might not be working as it should, with tips and tricks to make your internet faster

 By Virgin Media Edit